 Q: What is Camp Keaton?

-A: Camp Keaton is a bereavement camp designed for children ages 7 – 17 that have experienced the death of a parent, sibling, friend, or loved one.
-At camp, the campers are separated into youth groups and teen groups allowing them to be with campers in their own age range.
+A: Camp Keaton is a bereavement camp designed for children and youth ages 7 – 17 that have experienced the death of a parent, sibling, friend, or loved one.
+At camp, the campers are separated into groups by age allowing them to be with campers in their own age range.
 It is a weekend-long experience filled with traditional, fun, camp activities combined with grief education and emotional support facilitated by grief professionals and trained volunteers.

 Q: When will Camp Keaton take place?